tsloughter/rebar3.org/content/en/docs/about/security-policy.md

 ## Comments on This Policy

-If you have any suggestions to improve this policy, please contact the maintainers or open a github issue.
+If you have any suggestions to improve this policy, please contact the maintainers or open a GitHub issue.